tamnguyen2189/Drinks_Recipes/README.md

         result_vecs.append(topic_vec)
     return result_vecs
 ```
-At this step, we will take a random recipe as a test document, then preprocess it
+At this step, we will take a random recipe as a test document, then preprocess it.
 ```ruby
 # Input and preprocess test doc
 test_array = text_array[5]